Azure/AzureStack-QuickStart-Templates/office-2016-servers/README.md

 2. Download additional files like ISO as called out for the individual products
 3. Create Storage Account, Blob Container with access set to blob
 4. Upload the content from the artifacts folder
-5. Deploy the Templates in the following order: AD, CA, S2D, Exchange 2016, SQL 2017
+5. Deploy the Templates in the following order: AD, WAP, CA, S2D, Exchange 2016, SQL 2017, Skype, ADFS

 ### Deploy automated via PowerShell
 1. Download artifacts and content
 2. Download additional files like ISO as called out for the individual products
+3. Adjust each .\Template\Example\azuredeploy.parameters.json file with your values
-3. Run the PrepareaAndDeploy.ps1 PowerShell script
+3. Run the PrepareAndDeploy.ps1 PowerShell script

 ### Connect